202Forever/share-my-week/README.md

 #### Adding your own Styles

 Under resources/static/less directory, there is an app.less file for adding custom styles.
 This file gets appended last, so if you want to override an existing style you may.
-Unfortunately, Structor won't recognize changes until you restart it.

 #### Adding Front-end libraries